akashic-rb/waka/README.md

 1. Install/Make sure to have a PHP Server support
 2. Create a database in phpMyAdmin
 3. In phpMyAdmin import /database/waka.sql
 4. open model/connect.php edit
-	-database: database name which is just created
+- Database: database name which is just created
-	-username: username of the PHP Server support, often named 'root'
+- Username: username of the PHP Server support, often named 'root'
-	-password: password of the PHP Server support, often ''
+- Password: password of the PHP Server support, often named '' or 'root'
 5. Launch PHP Server support
 6. Open your browser, go to localhost/index.php